-The Performance and Internal Governance Report has been prepared also in accordance with articles no. "17" and no. "19" of Law on Accounting and financial statements no. 25/2018, dated 10.05.2018.
-The Report has been approved by the company's Board of Directors on 20 August 2020 and is signed on its behalf by:
+The Performance and Internal Governance Report has been prepared also in accordance with articles no. 17 and no. 19 of Law on Accounting and financial statements no. 25/2018, dated 10.05.2018.
+The Report has been approved by the company's Board of Directors.